 Sarah Jean and Evens Mary reported from Port-au-Prince, Haiti.
 Thin Lei Win reported from Rome, Italy.
 Illustration by Alexandra Antoine in Chicago, US.
 Edited by Paisley Dodds in London, UK.

 Note from the illustrator: I appreciate the deeper conversation happening within the article about some of the root causes of Haiti's current food situation because too often the conversation starts with looking at its present state without context.
-As a Haititan-American who is very interested in food systems and agriculture, it is so valuable to know and understand how political and systemic issues carry over into our food systems while also being inspired and motivated by the conversations and organisations doing work around farming and food insecurity in Haiti.
+As a Haitian-American who is very interested in food systems and agriculture, it is so valuable to know and understand how political and systemic issues carry over into our food systems while also being inspired and motivated by the conversations and organisations doing work around farming and food insecurity in Haiti.

 This article is also available in Haitian Creole.